eoin-obrien/mongoose-update-if-current/README.md

 Increments document version numbers on each save, and prevents previous versions of a document from being saved over a newer version.

+Inspired by [this issue](https://github.com/Automattic/mongoose/issues/4004) in the mongoose repo.

 See the `__tests__` directory for examples.

 ## Install